-To scale your workloads on GKE on AWS, you can automatically scale out your AWSNodePools, or manually create and delete AWSNodePools to scale up or down.
+To scale your workloads on Anthos clusters on AWS, you can configure your AWSNodePools to automatically scale out, or manually create and delete AWSNodePools to scale up or down.

-GKE on AWS implements the Kubernetes Cluster Autoscaler.
+Anthos clusters on AWS implements the Kubernetes Cluster Autoscaler.
 When demand on your nodes is high, Cluster Autoscaler adds nodes to the node pool.
 When demand is low, Cluster Autoscaler scales back down to a minimum size that you designate.
-This can increase the availability of your workloads when you need it, while controlling costs.
+This can increase the availability of your workloads when you need it while controlling costs.

 Cluster Autoscaler automatically resizes the number of nodes in a given node pool, based on the demands your workloads.
 You don't need to manually add or remove nodes or over-provision your node pools.
-Instead, you specify a minimum and maximum size for the node pool, and the rest is automatic.
+Instead, you specify a minimum and maximum size for the node pool, and the cluster scales automatically.

 How Cluster Autoscaler Works